 This course provides experiences with literary works, typically outside the classical/traditional canon, which are suitable for use in the secondary classroom.
 Among varied assignments, students survey young adult readers and practice teaching to the class a young adult novel of their choice.
-The course is designed for English Teaching majors but will be available to those in other majors with departmental permission and completion of the prerequisite of a sophomore literature course.
+The course is designed for English Teaching majors.
 This course cannot be applied to a major or minor in English and does not meet the general education requirement of a sophomore literature course.
-Prerequisites: a sophomore literature course and admission to the Teacher Education program.
+Prerequisites: a sophomore literature course.
+This course may satisfy the SALT Tier II requirement.